 shall comply with any direction given to it by the Authority in relation to such steps; and

-may notify all the Parties of some or all of such steps (without identifying the SMKI Participant), but only where the Panel considers that such notification is necessary for the purposes of security.
+may notify all the Parties of some or all of such steps (without identifying the SMKI Participant or VWKI Participant), but only where the Panel considers that such notification is necessary for the purposes of security.

 Any Party which is affected by the SMKI PMA taking any steps under Section L2.14 may appeal the decision to do so to the Authority, and the DCC shall comply with any decision of the Authority in respect of the matter (which shall be final and binding for the purposes of this Code).